Etievant/NonTargetedHPV/README.md

 * Open and run the whole script(s).

 * The results of the simulations are saved in figures and tables.
-For example, when running script `Simul_Randomized.R`, file Comparison_Randomized-beta1-0.73-0.86.pdf and table Eff_Randomized-beta1-0.73-0.86.csv will give the same results as displayed in Figure 2 and Table 2 of Section 3.2.
+For example, when running script `Simul_Randomized.R`, file Eff_Randomized-beta1-0.73-0.86.csv will give the same results as displayed in Table 2 of Section 3.2.

 ### Functions provided in `EstimationFunctions.R`